vit-project/vit/CUSTOMIZE.md

 Now, for example, to jump to a task whose ID is 42, you need to press `4`, `2` and `<Enter>`, instead of `:`, `4`, `2` and `<Enter>`.
 This saves a `:` keypress whenever jumping to a task.

+### Auto-refreshing VIT's interface

+VIT was designed to be used in a request/response manner with the underlying TaskWarrior database, and by default its interface does not refresh when there are other changes happening outside of a specific VIT instance.

+However, VIT provides some basic mechanisms that, when combined, allow for an easy implementation of an auto-refreshing interface:

+* **Signal handling:** Sending the `SIGUSR1` signal to a VIT process will cause it to refresh its interface (the equivalent of the `{ACTION_REFRESH}` action keybinding
+* **PID management:** Configuring `pid_dir` in `config.ini` will cause VIT to manage PID files in `pid_dir`.
+Executing VIT with the `--list-pids` argument will output all current PIDs in `pid_dir` to standard output
+* **Instance environment variable:** VIT injects the `IS_VIT_INSTANCE` environment variable into the environment of the running process.
+As such, processes invoked in that environment have access to the variable

+#### Refresh all VIT instances example

+[vit-external-refresh.sh](scripts/vit-external-refresh.sh) provides an example leveraging signals to externally refresh all local VIT interfaces.
+To use, make sure:

+* The script is executable, and in your `PATH` environment variable
+* You've properly set `pid_dir` in `config.ini`

+#### Refresh VIT when TaskWarrior updates a task

+[on-exit-refresh-vit.sh](scripts/hooks/on-exit-refresh-vit.sh) provides an example TaskWarrior hook that will automatically refresh all local VIT interfaces when using Taskwarrior directly.
+To use, make sure:

+* The script is executable, [named properly](https://taskwarrior.org/docs/hooks.html), and placed in TaskWarrior's hooks directory, usually `.task/hooks`
+* [vit-external-refresh.sh](scripts/vit-external-refresh.sh) is configured correctly as above

+#### Other refresh scenarios

+The basics tools above can be used in other more complex scenarios, such as refreshing VIT's interface after an automated script updates one or more tasks.
+The implementation details will vary with the use case, and are left as an exercise for the user.